Bank of North America: Private bank

 In the economic turmoil that followed the American Revolutionary War, the bank's strictness in collecting debts drew opposition from Pennsylvania residents, who petitioned the Pennsylvania General Assembly to revoke the state charter granted to it in 1782.
 The charter was revoked in 1785, although the bank continued to operate with difficulty under its congressional charter and then under a Delaware charter.
 The following year, the Pennsylvania General Assembly granted a new charter with several restrictions, including that it could not trade any merchandise other than bullion.
 The Bank of North America, First Bank of the United States, and Bank of New York were the first shares traded on the New York Stock Exchange.

 After the passage of the National Bank Act in 1862, the Bank of North America converted its business to operate under the new law.
 Its unique history presented a problem: the act required a national bank to include the word "national" in its name.
 The bank's management considered its original name a matter of prestige and took the position that the name remained fixed by the Confederation and state charters.
 The Comptroller of the Currency chose not to press these legal questions and admitted the bank without a name change.

 The bank merged in 1923 with the Commercial Trust Company to become the Bank of North America and Trust Company, which merged in 1929 with the Pennsylvania Company for Insurances on Lives and Granting Annuities.
 That company, operating as the Pennsylvania Company for Banking and Trust, merged with the First National Bank in 1955 to become The First Pennsylvania Banking and Trust Company, which was acquired by CoreStates Financial Corporation in 1991, by First Union/Wachovia in 1998, and by Wells Fargo in 2008.

+The original Bank of North America building at 305-307 Chestnut Street was demolished c.
+1959, preceding the modern historic preservation movement that came in the following decade.
+The site is now occupied by the Science History Institute Museum and Library.